venitahagerty/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Subroutine ``ccpp_physics_init``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This subroutine is part of the CCPP API and is auto-generated.
 It cannot contain thread-dependent information but can have block-dependent information.
-Typical calls to ``ccpp_physics_init`` are below.
+A typical call to ``ccpp_physics_init`` is:

-Static build:

 .. code-block:: fortran